 The Applied Practice Experience (APE) provides the student with an opportunity to translate theory into practice within a professional public health setting.
 Students will implement and practice lessons learned in the classroom, gaining exposure to new and exciting prospects for future professional development.
-It is a planned, supervised, and evaluated field-based experience that can take place at a variety of agencies and organizations, involving some level of community engagement.
+It is a planned, supervised, and evaluated field-based experience that can take place at a variety of agencies and organizations and the settings must be primarily focused on community engagement, typically with external partners involving some level of community engagement.
+University health promotion or wellness centers may also be appropriate.
 The Applied Practice Experience enables students to achieve many of the competencies necessary to be successful public health practitioners.